Shoes01/7DRL-2019/ROAD_MAP.md

 ### Systems++
 Move map_gen code into a folder and split into appropriate pieces Move Factory code out of systems.

+According to ECS, systems should be run in a specific order, every tick.
+Don't know if I want to do that...

+Example

+[InputSystem]
+Write the Input to the InputComponents of entities that have one but don't have an AIComponent.
+(Should only be the player.)
+Example: {'move': (+1, 0)}
+[AIInputSystem]
+Write the Input to the InputComponents of entitiesthat have one _and_ have an AIComponent.
+[MovementSystem]
+Read the InputComponent.
+Write the new position of the PositionComponent of the entity.
+[CollisionSystem]
+Read the PositionComponent of the entity.
+Read the Map?.
+Write collision, if there are any.
+Does the PositionComponent have a rewind?

 ### Skill System
 Skills and ranged attack systems get done here.